 Hannah's Got a Gun

-As a young child Hannah (Sara Canning) was hiding in the barn when she witnessed Frank McMurphy (John Pyper-Ferguson) and his men murder her parents and then enter their home where her brother was hiding only to hear shots ring out.
-Having been taken in and raised by bounty hunter Isom Dart (Danny Glover), Hannah has also grown into a fearless bounty hunter based in Dodge where Wyatt Earp (Greyston Holt) is a young deputy and Doc Holliday (Ryan Murphy) inhabits a table in the saloon.
-Hannah's notoriety for being the lady bounty hunter who always brings her men in alive makes its way back to McMurphy who decides to come in to Dodge with his men to get her before she tracks them down.
-But things are not as simple as Hannah hoped when Frank reveals something from that day her parents died.
+As a young child Hannah (Sara Canning - Hunt for the I-5 Killer) was hiding in the barn when she witnessed Frank McMurphy (John Pyper-Ferguson - Conviction) and his men murder her parents and then enter their home where her brother was hiding only to hear shots ring out.
+Having been taken in and raised by Isom Dart (Danny Glover - Age of the Dragons), a bounty hunter, Hannah has grown up to be a fearless bounty hunter based in Dodge where Wyatt Earp (Greyston Holt) is a young deputy and Doc Holliday (Ryan Murphy) inhabits a table in the saloon.
+Hannah's notoriety for being the lady bounty hunter who always gets her man (alive) makes its way back to McMurphy who decides to come in to Dodge with his men to get her before she gets him.
+But things are not as simple as Hannah hoped as Frank has a surprise for her.

-But look beyond the visual aspect, which frankly is not that easy, and what we have with "Hannah's Law" is a solid if unremarkable little western which sees a young woman after revenge for what happened when she was a young girl.
-Now I can understand why they decided to make Hannah a bounty hunter who doesn't kill but it also makes it a fatal flaw as with Hannah being notorious it means any outlaw who comes face to face with her will know that whilst she may have a gun she won't shoot and it makes what happens at the end out of character.
-It is a shame as whilst there are numerous other things wrong with "Hannah's Law" it could have turned in to a decent female western with some true grit and realism instead of one which is dominated by its western chic.
+But look beyond the crafted visuals, which frankly is not that easy, and what we have with "Hannah's Law" is a solid if unremarkable little western which sees a young woman seeking revenge for what happened when she was a young girl.
+Now I can understand why they decided to make Hannah a bounty hunter who doesn't kill but it also makes it a fatal flaw as with Hannah being notorious it means any outlaw who comes face to face with her will know that whilst she may have a gun she won't shoot to kill and it makes what happens at the end of "Hannah's Law" debatable.
+It is a shame as whilst there are numerous other things wrong with this western it could have turned in to a decent female western with some true grit and realism instead of one which is dominated by its western chic.